 The college and university are committed to supporting the creation of equitable and inclusive spaces for students, faculty, and staff, with a focus on removing structural barriers and fostering an atmosphere in which every member of the campus community matters and belongs.
-We work to advance access, accountability, an inclusive campus climate, and equity while combating racism, bias, and discrimination.
+We work to advance access, accountability, an inclusive campus climate, and equity while combating bias and discrimination.

-Toward that goal, the college's Diversity, Equity, and Inclusion Committee consists of faculty, staff, alumni, and student membership and works to cultivate an environment of inclusivity for all UTCVM faculty, staff, and students.
+Toward that goal, the college's Access and Engagement Committee consists of faculty, staff, alumni, and student membership and works to cultivate an environment of inclusivity for all UTCVM faculty, staff, and students.
 The college recognizes that a diverse UTCVM - where peoples' ideas, culture, ethnicity, gender, and beliefs are accepted, appreciated, and respected - will provide greater individual intellectual stimulation and growth and will allow the college to better serve its local, regional, national, and global community.

-The committee works closely with UTCVM administration to promote and sustain a welcoming, supportive, and inclusive college climate; attract and retain greater numbers of individuals from underrepresented populations into faculty, staff, and leadership positions; attract, enroll, retain, and graduate increasing numbers of students with diverse backgrounds and students from historically underrepresented populations; develop and strengthen partnerships with diverse communities in Tennessee and the surrounding region; ensure curricular requirements include significant intercultural perspectives; and prepare professional students to become teachers, researchers, and leaders in a diverse world.
+The committee works closely with UTCVM administration to promote and sustain a welcoming, supportive, and inclusive college climate; attract and retain individuals from under-represented populations into faculty, staff, and leadership positions; attract, enroll, retain, and graduate increasing numbers of students with diverse backgrounds and students from historically under-represented populations; develop and strengthen partnerships with diverse communities in Tennessee and the surrounding region; ensure curricular requirements include intercultural perspectives (as required by the college's accrediting body); and prepare professional students to become teachers, researchers, and leaders in a diverse world.